SunthornK/ku-polls/README.md

+## KU Polls Online Survey and Polling Application
 [![Django CI](https://github.com/SunthornK/ku-polls/actions/workflows/main.yml/badge.svg)](https://github.com/SunthornK/ku-polls/actions/workflows/main.yml)

-## KU Polls: Online Survey and Polling Application

 Welcome to the KU Polls project!
 This application enables users to create and participate in online polls and surveys.
 It is built using the Django framework.